1994-1997 Honda Accord

 Removing a speaker grille can be accomplished with a panel tool and a smidgen of common sense, so we'll skip forward to door panel removal process.
 Common sense comes in handy here, too, but you'll also need a few more tools, not to mention the illustrated, step-by-step disassembly instructions found in your Crutchfield MasterSheet.

-Once the speakers are hooked up, test to make sure they're working properly.
-If they are, start putting the doors back together.
+Once the speakers are connected and secure, test them to make sure they're working properly.
+If they are, you can start putting the doors back together.

 Tools needed: Phillips, panel tool, shop rag